igniteram/testng-cucumber/README.md

 * The scripts should run successfully in Firefox browser as it is defined in the config.properties file.
 * To run the scripts in Chrome browser, specific chromedriver(windows/linux) should be downloaded and config.prop should be set to browser_type as "Chrome"
 * Target folder should be created with cucumber-html-report and surefire-reports.
-* Test_Output folder should be created with the testng reports
+* Test_Output folder should be created with the default testng reports

 ####Writing Features
 >     Feature: To search cucumber in google